lorenzobrescia/sgx/README.md

 ## Setup SGX components on your cloud

+### Prerequisites

+- Linux kernel with SGX driver.
+That is available since the 5.11 kernel version
+- Due to the use of built-in kernel SGX driver, the processor requires Flexible Launch Control (FLC) feature.
+Follow the [official documentation](https://www.intel.com/content/www/us/en/support/articles/000057420/software/intel-security-products.html) to check if this feature is available
+- SGX features enabled in the BIOS

+### Working environment

+- Operating system: Rocky Linux 9.1 (Blue Onyx)
+- Linux kernel version: 5.14.0
+- CPUs: Intel(R) Xeon(R) Gold 6346

 All the documentation needed for this section can be found in the following [Github repository](https://github.com/intel/linux-sgx).
 In order to setup SGX components, you have to: